 email : rncarpio (at) yahoo (dot) com

-I am an Assistant Professor in the School of Banking and Finance at the University of International Business & Economics in Beijing.
+I am an Associate Professor in the School of Banking and Finance at the University of International Business & Economics in Beijing.
 I joined UIBE in 2012.
 I received a Master's in Public Policy from the University of California, Berkeley and a PhD in Economics from the University of California, Davis.
 My fields of study were econometrics and economic theory.

 My current research interests focus on developing theoretical models of banks and financial intermediaries.
 I am also interested in applying computational methods to economic questions.
 My main dissertation project developed a model of maturity mismatch as a dynamic inventory management problem.